webix-hub/docs/data/datatable/data_mapping.md

 It's possible to define mapping between loaded data and columns of datatable.

-By default, DataTable will assume that incoming json|xml has attribute with the same name as columns id.
+By default, DataTable will assume that incoming json/xml has attribute with the same name as columns id.
-So for well formed xml|json you need to define only column id.
+So for well formed xml/json you need to define only column id.

-In case of xml|json in custom format, you can use "map" attribute of column, it defines which property of loaded data object need to be used foir that column in grid
+In case of xml/json in custom format, you can use "map" attribute of column, it defines which property of loaded data object need to be used for that column in grid

 {{snippet Loading from XML }}
 ~~~js